 The Chivalry of the Milongueros

-A century ago, during Argentina's peak immigration wave, Buenos Aires had a staggering gender imbalance: five men for every woman.
+A century ago during Argentina's peak immigration wave, Buenos Aires had a staggering gender imbalance: five men for every woman.
 Picture this: in a standard milonga, fifty men vied for the chance to dance with just ten women.
 The odds were stacked against men, leaving many too hesitant to even ask a woman for a dance.
 Instead, they watched from a distance, waiting for a woman's nod.
 Only then did they dare to dance with the goddess.
-That's the origin of cabeceo.
-(See Women's Role in Cabeceo.)
+That's the origin of cabeceo (see Women's Role in Cabeceo).
 Prior to dancing with a real woman, a man had to spend years to practice with other guys until he had completely grasped the craft.
 He had to be extremely careful with the woman also, fearing to lose the favor of the goddess if she felt slightest discomfort.
 This deep appreciation and respect for women have evolved into a distinctive hallmark of the tango culture in Argentina.

 Times have shifted.
 Today the gender ratio in milongas becomes one man to one point three women.
-Moreover, the traditional gallantry of milongueros faces criticism from feminists, who encourage women to vie with men for dominance.
-(See Tango and Gender Equality.)
+Moreover, the traditional gallantry of milongueros faces criticism from feminists, who encourage women to vie with men for dominance (see Tango and Gender Equality).
 Consequently, men no longer hold the same level of admiration and respect for women as before.
-Nowadays, even beginners who can't walk stably dare to obligate women to dance with them, using these opportunities as a stage for their self-centered displays.
+Nowadays, even beginners who can't walk stably dare to obligate women to dance with them, using women as foils for their self-centered displays.
 One has to reckon that a failure of feminism.
 Feminists thought that the two sexes would be equal if women were strong and aggressive like men, little did they realize that once women lose their femininity, they are no longer the goddesses in men's eyes.

-Men and women today need to draw lessons from history and contemplate their interactions.
-Masculinity and femininity, resulted from millions of years of human evolution, serve as nature's mechanism to unite the two genders.
-(See Tango and Interdependence between the Sexes.)
-To ensure the well-being of the human species, it is essential for women to retain their femininity, and men to preserve their affection for women.
-Gender roles play a crucial part in sustaining harmony between the two sexes.
-Deranging the natural law that regulates the opposite sexes can lead to significant repercussions.
-(See Tango and Gender Relations.)
+Men and women of today need to draw lessons from history and contemplate their interactions.
+Masculinity and femininity, resulted from millions of years of human evolution, serve as nature's solution to harmonize the two genders.
+To ensure the best interests of the human species, it is essential for women to retain their femininity, and men to preserve their affection for women.
+Gender roles play a crucial part in securing the well-being of the human species.
+Deranging the natural law that regulates the opposite sexes can lead to devastating repercussions (see Tango and Gender Issues).
 I hope that men continue to value women as they did when the ratio was five men to one woman.
 I wish for women to refrain from relinquishing their femininity and emulating masculine traits.
 Tango was created to be a bridge uniting the two sexes.
-I wish it remains that way.
+I wish it remains that way (see Tango and Gender Interdependence).

 No comments: